 Affordable Therapeutic Boarding School and Home Designed to Turn Around Troubled Boys

 We are dedicated to helping troubled boys gain a new start in life.
 Boys ages 14-17 come to the ranch in Northwest Arkansas from across America.
 We help at-risk teens who struggle with behavior and troubling issues such as: falling grades, explosive anger, defiance, attention deficit, attachment disorders, drug or alcohol abuse, trouble with the law, or disrespect for authority.
-This adventure-based wilderness program for boys offers an opportunity for the troubled boys to discover a new and more productive future.
+This adventure-based residential program for boys offers an opportunity for the troubled boys to discover a new and more productive future.
 We have been turning around troubled teens for the past 40 years, remaking them happy, purpose-driven, respectful young men.

 Seeking placement for your troubled child can be an overwhelming task.
 There are many centers to choose from.
 Each has different strengths and weaknesses.
 We know that it is important to you to find the best possible placement for your child.
 Below is a list of some factors that set our organization apart from others.
 The list is not exhaustive, but it does reflect some of the things that parents often find important when deciding where their child should go.
 Please take a moment to review the items below.
 We would also invite you to continue to look through our website and to call us with any questions that you may have.